AStoychev/paragliding_place/README.md

    - Then again install: `npm i`
    - A after that we start the app with: `npm start`
    - ***!
 If react icons show error we have to install in the same folder (paragliding_place\client>) react-icons with command: `npm install react-icons --save` .
 After that we can start the application with: `npm start`***

+If You have any questions, don't hesitateto write to me :raised_hand: